- An ISO of the Windows 7 installation DVD or a Windows 7 disc.

 How to Make a Bootable USB Flash Drive Without Using the bootsect Command:

-- You’ll need the DiskPart utility on the system you will use to prep the USB flash drive.
-This is a free disk partitioning utility that may already be installed on your Windows system.
-If not, you can download DiskPart.exe from Microsoft.
+- You’ll need to use the DiskPart utility on the system you will use to prep the USB flash drive.

 - Insert the target USB Flash Drive into the computer